aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 of the package size.
 And in the future, after adding more Lambda Layers, the .jsii files would compose 30% of the package size.

+We will take two steps to make them smaller:
+1. The .jsii.tabl.json  and .jsii files are both “pretty-printed.”
+We can reduce their size to 42 MB (-23%) and 30 MB (-33%) by removing all the whitespace and newlines.
-We will compress the .jsii.tabl.json and .jsii files.
+2. Xompress the .jsii.tabl.json and .jsii files.
 Compressing with gzip currently creates a 4 MB and 4.7 MB file, respectively.
 This change will impact the JSII runtime, and Construct Hub.
 NodeJS JSII runtimes don't need to use either file, and non-NodeJS runtimes would decompress the .jsii file when needed.
 Construct Hub generates documentation from the .jsii.tabl.json file, and it will also decompress this file as needed.

 #### Source Map Files (.js.map)